MHickey2/EssenChelle-Oils/README.md

 6. Delete Blogs on the site.
 [The Superuser can delete existing blogs on the site #26](https://github.com/MHickey2/EssenChelle-Oils/issues/26)

+7. Approve reviews for Products and comments for Blogs in the admin Panel

 The Admin can do the full range of admin functionality within the admin panel.
 User Story Testing can be found in the [TESING.md](TESTING.md)